WHY DO WE NEED TO SAVE NEWBOROUGH FOREST?

 ( The first reintroduction of Red Squirrels took

 WHY IS NEWBOROUGH FOREST UNDER THREAT?

-The former Countryside Council for Wales (CCW is now part of NATURAL RESOURCES WALES) believes that the forest is undermining the conservation status of the adjoining dunes that are protected under the EU Habitat Directive.
+'Natural Resources Wales', which the former Countryside Council for Wales are now part of, believes that the forest is undermining the conservation status of the adjoining dunes that are protected under the EU Habitat Directive.
 The CCW were recommending clear felling of 60 acres of the forest in the autumn of 2009 but through protests by the general public and a lot of hard work by the Newborough Forest

 Protection Group, this felling has since been put on hold.
 This was to be followed by a further removal

 of some 600 acres, i.e. 40% of the forest, over the next few years.
 This would leave the remnant forest at least half a kilometer from the beach and mean eventual felling of over 100,000 trees.